 PRO TIP:

-I’ve actually learned to really love rain checks because I can often use them to save myself even more money!
-I do this by watching for coupons for the rain check item and then redeem the rain check once I have a coupon to go along with the item.
+I’ve actually learned to really love rainchecks because I can often use them to save myself even more money!
+I do this by watching for coupons for the raincheck item and then redeem the raincheck once I have a coupon to go along with the item.
 This allows me to save even more than I would have originally!

 I know a lot of people think using paper coupons is just too much hassle.
 And I get it, they do take a bit of time to find and use.
-But if you are looking to significantly reduce your grocery bill, using paper coupons is one of the things that you can do to save significantly!
+But if you really want to save money on groceries, using coupons is one of the things that you can do to save significantly!

 I estimate that I save well over $1,000 a year just by using paper coupons!
 Crazy, I know.
 But it’s true.
-In fact just this week I saved $32.50 on my groceries thanks to those little slips of paper.
+In fact, just this week I saved $32.50 on my groceries thanks to those little slips of paper.

-If you are interested in using coupons to save money on groceries, I highly recommend finding a blog that does coupon matchups for the store(s) you shop at.
 This will save you a ton of time since the blog will have a list of all the deals that you can possibly get and which coupons to use to get those deals.
-Basically they’ll do most of the work for you and you can just enjoy the savings!
+They’ll do most of the work for you and you can just enjoy the savings!

 To find a blog that does the coupon matchups for your store, Google something like “store name + coupon matchups” or “store name + deals”. (example: Shoprite coupon matchups).